nerdErg/simpleSuggestions/README.md

 And that's it, your input box will have suggestions served up.

+*NOTE* suggestion files are loaded into memory once requested, and stay there for the life of the application, so bear that in mind with large data sets, you may want to provide a handler that accesses a database.

 If you need to provide more complex suggestions, perhaps using a database then just add a suggestion handler to the suggestService.
 For example: